 If you are looking for resources on waste please click on the appropriate link below:

 - Recyclables Colouring Page

 - Abbotsford Sorts (Digital Waste Sorting Game)

 - Recycle BC Colouring Book

 - Recycle BC - What Happens to Curbside Recycling Infographic

 - What Happens When You Use the Green Bin

-Check out the video blogs (vlogs) listed below for information on a recycling, compostables, garbage, and waste reduction.
-Additional vlogs will be uploaded to the City's YouTube account as they become available.
+Check out the videos listed below for information on a recycling, compostables, garbage, and waste reduction.
+Additional videos are available on the City's YouTube account.

 - Abbotsford Mission Recycling Depot Vlog